rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-12-14-4-configurable-phpstan-rules-that-help-rector-merge-188-pull-request-a-month.md

                 'Hoa\Protocol\Node\Node': 'PhpParser\Node'
 ```

-It works in 100 % of cases.
+The [PreferredClassRule](https://github.com/symplify/symplify/blob/master/packages/phpstan-rules/src/Rules/PreferredClassRule.php) works in 100 % of our cases.
 We never had to use the left type in our code.

 ## 2. From Class to its Test and Back Again